HackWatch

 Expertise & workflow

-This section lists the working methods, frameworks and review disciplines used now by this coverage desk.
+This section lists the working methods, frameworks and review disciplines used now by this named reviewer.
 Formal certifications appear only after public issuer verification for a real named contributor.

 Core competencies & frameworks